mittalanuj2409/Tic-Tac-Toe/ReadMe.md

 ## Build Status

-The game is complete and can be run on latest versions of Google Chrome and Mozilla Firefox.
+The game is complete and can be run on latest versions of all common web browsers.
 Report any bugs to <mittalanuj2409@gmail.com>

 ## Installation